aananthcn/meta-virt-rpi/README.md

+Xen Development Environment on RaspberryPi
+---
-Welcome to the yocto layer that stores the recipes that are customised to make Xen to work on Raspberry Pi 4.
+Welcome to the yocto based distro building platform that supports Xen and enables you to develop virtualized guest domains on Raspberry Pi 4.

 # Getting Started
 ## Setup yocto